cuinjune/Ofelia/README.md

 * Android: [Android Studio](https://developer.android.com/studio/).

 ## Setup guide
+* Make sure you have openFrameworks setup on your desktop.
+* Download [ofxOfelia_targetOS.zip](https://github.com/cuinjune/ofxOfelia/releases/latest) and rename the extracted folder to `ofxOfelia`.<br />
+Place the folder within the directory `OF/addons`. ("OF" indicates the base directory of openFrameworks)
+* Move `ofxOfelia/libs/ofxLua` folder to `OF/addons`.
+* (Linux / RaspberryPi) Open the Terminal and run the following to update openFrameworks.
+  <pre>cd OF/addons/ofxOfelia/scripts/(targetOS)
+  sudo ./updateOF.sh</pre>

+## Building the external

+#### macOS
+* Open `OF/addons/ofxOfelia/macOSExternal/ofelia.xcodeproj` with Xcode and build the project.
+* Copy the binaries from `OF/addons/ofxOfelia/macOSExternal/bin` into the externals directory.

+#### Linux
+* Open the Terminal and run the following command to build the project.
+  <pre>cd OF/addons/ofxOfelia/Linux64External
+  make
+* Copy the binaries from `OF/addons/ofxOfelia/Linux64External/bin` into the externals directory.

+#### Windows
+* Open `OF/addons/ofxOfelia/WindowsExternal/ofelia.vcxproj` with Visual Studio and build the solution.
+* Copy the binaries from `OF/addons/ofxOfelia/Win32External/bin` into the externals directory.

+#### Raspberry Pi
+* Open the Terminal and run the following command to build the project.
+  <pre>cd OF/addons/ofxOfelia/LinuxArmv6External
+  make
+* Copy the binaries from `OF/addons/ofxOfelia/LinuxArmv6External/bin` into the externals directory.

+## Creating your own standalone project
 The setup guide and examples for creating standalone project will be ready soon.

 ## Developing ofxOfelia